Before coming to campus, be sure to be vaccinated or be tested.

 All lounge spaces will be non-reservable and open to all students.
 These spaces include the West Lobby, Grateful Auditor Lounges, Student Lounges in the Library, and designated lounges spaces at Brookdale, Silberman, and 205 Hudson.
 Spaces at Roosevelt House will be reserved for classes and meetings.

 The Multi-Faith Center will be open.
 When in use, the space will be monitored for safety guidelines.
 Religious groups must submit individual safety plans.

 Bike Parking is available at the North Building 69th Street Plaza as well as Poses Park (on 68th Street) and Brookdale.

 Any off-campus trips or events will be subject to approval from the Office of Student Activities and the Vice President of Student Affairs or her designee.
 Trips will need a justification and complete safety plan.

-Student activities and programs, including tabling, may resume with approved safety plans.
-Some activities may be limited to registered, vaccinated students.
+Student activities and programs, including tabling, may resume, although, some activities may be limited to registered, vaccinated students.

 Club rooms on the 2nd Floor of Thomas Hunter Hall will be reservable for clubs to hold meetings.
 Other club rooms will be closed until further notice.
 Student clubs who wish to hold events on campus should contact the Office of Student Activities to reserve an on-campus space for events.
 Students will be required to compete a safety plan for such events.
 On-campus events will be encouraged to take place during non-peak hours and will be held in large campus spaces including the Student Success Center, The Fishman Center, West Lobby, Cafeterias, and Athletic Facilities.
 Some club activities may be limited to registered vaccinated students.